-Please contact Amanda Boone if you have questions.
+Please contact the IRB Office if you have questions.

-To qualify for an expedited review, research must fall into one or more of nine (9) federally-defined expedited categories.
-These categories involve collection of samples and data in a manner that is not anonymous and that involves no more than minimal risk to subjects.
+To qualify for an expedited review, research must fall into one of the federally-defined expedited categories or exemption categories that require IRB review (see below).
+The expedited categories involve collection of samples and data in a manner that is not anonymous and that involves no more than minimal risk to subjects.
 Some examples of expedited research are:

 - studies involving collection of hair, saliva, or dental plaque samples